 5. Odd Thomas by Dean Koontz (Odd Thomas #1) ★★★☆☆

 This is one of my friend’s favourite series, and I can see why.
 It’s an interesting take on paranormal, and I enjoyed the small town setting.
 But it didn’t quite pull me in as much as I would have liked.
-(Full review coming soon)
+(Full review)

 6. The Graveyard Book by Neil Gaiman ★★★☆☆

 This was a fun and spooky children’s novel.
 For me it didn’t quite live up to the standard of Coraline, but I enjoyed it all the same.
 I’ve yet to read a bad Neil Gaiman book!
-(Full review coming soon)
+(Full review)

 7. Extremely Loud and Incredibly Close by Jonathan Safran Foer ★★★☆☆

 This novel was told from multiple points of view.
 While I absolutely adored the chapters from Oscar’s point of view, but I just wasn’t interested in the others.
-(Full review coming soon)
+(Full review)